jiaoyf-thu/jiaoyf-thu.github.io/_pages/about.md

 ## About Me

 I am currently a PhD student at Laboratory of AstroDynamics, Tsinghua University.
 My [research](https://jiaoyf-thu.github.io/research/) interests are focused on asteroid exploration and deflection dynamics, as well as the collisional and dynamical evolution of small planetary bodies in the solar system.
 I am also engaged in the exploration of numerical simulations and optimization algorithms in planetary science.
+In my future academic career, I would enjoy exploring any unsolved and exciting questions of our solar system with theoretical and numerical methods.

 ## Education